 Signs of demineralization in teeth include translucent edges, white spots and other lesions on the tooth, sensitivity, and visible discoloration, small pits, and holes.

 As it turns out, even so-called plain bottled water isn’t always the safest option.
 Bottled waters, depending on their source or point of origin and the bottling company can also have varying degrees of acidity.
 That’s right, that bottled water you thought was the safest beverage for your teeth might actually be slowly corroding your enamel.

 Sparkling Water --- The Perfect Substitute?

 Sparkling water may be slightly more acidic, and therefore more corrosive than perfectly PH neutral plain water.
 However, compared to other beverages someone might choose, such as soda loaded with sugar or highly acidic juices, sparkling water is beyond a doubt the better choice.

 Many experts condone the consumption of sparkling water, within reasonable limits, on those exact grounds.
 Other experts go so far as to say that there is no genuinely measurable or noticeable difference between drinking sparkling or still water on teeth.
 In other words, sparkling water is just as safe for your teeth as regular plain water.

 Sparkling, carbonated water might not be the perfect beverage, and certainly not as safe as flat purified water, but it is miles better than soda.

 Our verdict?
 Stick with regular water.
 But if it comes to choosing between a seltzer or a cola, go with the sparkling water for healthier teeth.

 Willow Pass Dental Care is dedicated to providing the best dental care, including preventative dentistry, for both children and adults.
-Dr. Reza Khazaie will also be able to best identify any worrying signs of dental malaise before it gets out of hand, address any pressing dental concerns, and provide you with the care and advice you and your child needs to build healthy dental habits.
+Dr. Reza Khazaie will also be able to identify any worrying signs of dental malaise best before it gets out of hand, address any pressing dental concerns, and provide you with the care and advice you and your child need to build healthy dental habits.